civilservicelgbt/civilservicelgbt.github.io/_team/vacancies.md

 As a "Local Organiser" you will lead activities in your local city, region or nation.
 You will help build local communities of LGBT+ civil servants through activities including social events, pride coordination, and learning and development events.

-We are looking for local organisers to start a team in the following areas:

-- East Midlands
-- East of England
-- North East
-- Northern Ireland

-We are looking for people to join our existing local organiser teams in the following areas:
+We are looking for local organisers to join any of our teams across the UK.

-- Scotland
-- South East
-- South West
-- West Midlands
-- London

 <a href="mailto:info@civilservice.lgbt" title="email the Network about this role" class="button">Email us about this role</a>